-It is a really good article but I am confused with the part that I have copied above.
+Q. A Question We’ve All Asked is a really good article, but I am confused with part of it.

-I don’t see where Job did anything as of a sin when God let Satan put him through these trials and test.
+I don’t see where Job did sinned when God let Satan put him through these trials and test.
 When I read the first part of Job it says that Job was blameless and upright and later when Satan use the first attack in verse 22 it says Job did not sin or accuse God of wrong.
 I see later in the story where Job may have gotten into self righteousness but as for that being the reason for the attack in the first place I see that is not the case.
 Can you show me where you see that this was what transpired to start the attacks on Job?

 Although it’s not mentioned in the beginning, the fact that Job’s self-righteousness emerged later on is an indication that it was there from the start.
 Yes he refused to curse God, but by saying that he didn’t deserve to be afflicted he in effect called God unjust.
 And that’s the main point of the book.
 Whenever we justify ourselves we condemn God.